7 Ways to Improve your Candidate Attraction

 • How simple is it to give feedback on someone’s application, regardless of whether it was successful or not?

-• Can you track through the journey easily enough to ensure nobody gets left waiting for feedback, or thinks you’ve disappeared into the abyss for weeks and no longer feels confident in their decision to want to work for you as a business?
+• Can you track through the journey easily enough to ensure nobody gets left waiting for feedback, or thinks you’ve vanished for weeks and no longer feels confident in their decision to want to work for you?

-• Does your team understand your recruitment software?
+• Does your team understand your recruitment software and is it easy to use?

 • Are you using all the tools and functions within your ATS system?